 Principles

-- Principle 8: Where it will assist a decision-maker to make the most appropriate decision, the decision-maker will make inquiries beforehand
+• Principle 8: Where it will assist a decision-maker to make the most appropriate decision, the decision-maker will make enquiries beforehand

 Principle 1: Decision-makers will have legal authority

-- The Commissioner is the only statutory officeholder at the ACNC.
+1. The Commissioner is our only statutory officeholder.
 The Assistant Commissioner and all ACNC staff are public servants employed to assist the Commissioner.

-- Under section 115-55 of the ACNC Act, all of the Commissioner’s powers (except the power to delegate) can be delegated to the Assistant Commissioner.
+2. Under section 115-55 of the ACNC Act, all of the Commissioner’s powers (except the power to delegate) can be delegated to the person occupying the role of Assistant Commissioner.
 The Assistant Commissioner exercises those powers personally and signs decisions in their own name.
 The Commissioner can continue to exercise a power after delegating it.

-- As the Commissioner and Assistant Commissioner cannot make all the decisions required for the ACNC to function effectively, they have authorised ACNC staff to make some decisions on their behalf.
+3. As the Commissioner and Assistant Commissioners cannot make all the decisions required for the ACNC to function effectively, they have authorised ACNC staff to make some decisions on their behalf.

 Principle 2: Decision-makers will use fair procedures